Disposal guide

 What's the difference between e-Stewards and R2 certification?

-Both certify electronics recyclers as compliant with US environmental + worker-safety law. e-Stewards is stricter on export bans (no e-waste to developing countries); R2 is the global ISO-equivalent.
+Both certify electronics recyclers as compliant with US environmental and worker-safety law. e-Stewards is stricter on export bans (no e-waste to developing countries).
+R2 is the global ISO-equivalent.
 Either is trustworthy for residential recycling.

 Can I get paid for old electronics?

 Sometimes.
-Trade-in programs (Apple, Samsung, Best Buy) pay for working phones, tablets, laptops — usually $50-300 for recent models in good condition.
+Trade-in programs (Apple, Samsung, Best Buy) pay for working phones, tablets, and laptops, usually $50-300 for recent models in good condition.
 Decluttr and Gazelle buy used electronics too.
-Older or broken devices = no payout, but free recycling still works.
+Older or broken devices will not pay out, but free recycling still works.

 Find your local e-waste site